-How can I interface a 3.3-V device (LCD) for with a 5-V powered PSoC 3/ PSoC 5LP device?
+How do I use a 3.3-V device (for e.g., 3.3 V character LCD) with a 5-V powered PSoC® 3/ PSoC® 5LP

-In PSoC 3/PSoC 5LP devices, I/Os are divided into four quadrants.
-The pins VDDIO0, VDDIO1, VDDIO2 and VDDIO3 are used to control the I/O voltage of each quadrant respectively.
-Therefore, each quadrant can be configured to have a different threshold level.
-Thus, even if the device is operating at 5 V, an I/O port can be configured for a threshold voltage of 3.3 V and thereby can be interfaced with an external device operating at 3.3 V.
+In PSoC® 3/5LP, I/Os are divided into four quadrants.
+The pins VDDIO0, VDDIO1, VDDIO2, and VDDIO3 are used to power the I/Os of each quadrant respectively.
+Therefore, each quadrant can operate their I/Os at logic voltage levels different from the other quadrants.
+This means that even if the device is operating at 5 V, one or more quadrants can be configured for 3.3 V logic levels, thereby the I/Os in the quadrant/s can be interfaced with an external device operating at 3.3 V.

-The VDDIO pins should be supplied with a reference voltage in order to control the I/O threshold voltage.
-In PSoC 3/PSoC 5LP devices, this reference voltage can be generated inside the chip itself.
-A voltage DAC (VDAC) is used to generate the required reference voltages.
-The VDAC output is passed through an opamp buffer to increase the drive strength (25 mA source/sink for the entire quadrant).
-The advantage of this method is that the voltage DAC provides eight bits of programmability to the reference voltage.
+The VDDIO pins should be supplied with a reference voltage to control the I/O logic voltage levels.
+In PSoC 3/5LP, this reference voltage can be generated inside the chip itself.
+A voltage DAC (VDAC) can be used to generate the required reference voltage.
+The VDAC output is fed to an opamp buffer to increase the drive strength (25 mA source/sink for the entire quadrant).
+The output of the opamp must be connected to VDDIOx externally.